-Before performing any tests, a doctor will establish the likelihood of a blood clot by asking questions, performing a physical examination, and completing a formalised risk score.
+Before performing any tests, a doctor will usually establish the likelihood of a blood clot by asking questions, performing a physical examination, and completing a formalised risk score.
 If the probability of a DVT is low, a blood test, called a D-dimer test, is performed to rule out the diagnosis.
 If these tests show the probability of a DVT is high, additional tests, like an ultrasound will be performed to confirm the diagnosis .

 Further imaging tests include taking X-rays of the veins with the use of contrast agents, as well as more sophisticated imaging such as computed tomography (CT) and magnetic resonance imaging (MRI) .

-A doctor will make a diagnosis of PE using a similar approach to diagnosing a DVT.
+A doctor will likely make a diagnosis of PE using a similar approach to diagnosing a DVT.
 Step 1 involves asking questions, assessing clinical signs and then completing a clinical decision rule.
 Step 2 is performing a D-dimer test, and Step 3 involves imaging the lungs to see if a clot can be seen .

 The following imaging tests are used to diagnose PE :